-The second mineralizing event produces the main San Marcial Breccia with high-grade Ag and subordinate Pb and Zn, as evidenced in the SMI21-03 interval described above.
-It is bound to the San Marcial Fault and shows several brecciation events with Ag-sulphides, and coarse galena and sphalerite mineralization with a characteristic silicahematite matrix and reddish colour.
-Drill hole SMI21-04 also intersected this style of mineralization with 38.0 m at 299 g/t Ag, with a high-grade core of 3.5 m at 1,002 g/t Ag (Figure 4).
+The second mineralizing event produced the main San Marcial Breccia with high-grade silver and subordinate lead and zinc, as evidenced in the SMI21-03 interval described above.
+It is bound to the San Marcial Fault and shows several brecciation events with Ag-sulphides, and coarse galena and sphalerite mineralization with a characteristic silica-hematite matrix and reddish colour.
+Drill hole SMI21-04 also intersected this style of mineralization over 38.0 m at 299 g/t Ag, with a high-grade core of 3.5 m at 1,002 g/t Ag (Figure 4).

-The third mineralizing event is related to late, steeply dipping faults that cut and displace the rock units, showing approximately 2 m-wide stockwork and veinlet zones of low-temperature quartz-amethyst-calcite mineralization which contain Ag mineralization, and are found in the footwall and hanging wall of the deposit.
+The third mineralizing event is related to late, steeply dipping faults that cut and displace the rock units, showing approximately 2 m-wide stockwork and veinlet zones of low-temperature quartz-amethyst-calcite mineralization which contain silver mineralization, and are found in the footwall and hanging wall of the deposit.

-As evidenced in drill holes SM121-03, -04 and -07, the San Marcial deposit contains high-grade (>1,000 g/t Ag) drill intercepts in the deepest holes indicating that the resource remains open at depth (Figure 4).
+As evidenced in drill holes SM121-03, -04, -07 and SMS22-10, the San Marcial deposit contains high-grade (>1,000 g/t Ag) drill intercepts in the deepest holes indicating that the resource remains open at depth (Figure 4).

 The silver-gold-lead-zinc mineralization at San Marcial is typical of epithermal systems, hosted in a hydrothermal breccia and stockwork zone near the contact between felsic and mafic volcanic units on the western edge of the Sierra Madre Occidental Geologic Province.
-Along the six km mineralized trend, there are highly altered hydrothermal breccias, conglomerates, and a relatively fresh dacite porphyry intrusive.
+Along the 6 km mineralized trend, there are highly altered hydrothermal breccias, conglomerates, and a relatively fresh dacite porphyry intrusive.
 Faulting is an important structural feature related to the silver-gold-lead-zinc mineralization, and the intersections of EW with NW- trending structures are considered the most prospective areas for exploration at San Marcial.

 The Company completed a detailed litho-geochemical sampling program covering over 60% of the San Marcial Project area with a 25 m x 25 m grid.
 All samples in this program were analyzed by hand-held portable XRF equipment on-site, providing an extensive multi-element geochemical database of over 14,000 sample points.
-The data is being used by our exploration team to identify new targets for follow up in the current drill program.
+The data is being used by our exploration team to identify new drill targets.